Folts Mission Institute: Folts National Training School (1918)

 In January 1922, at the annual meeting of the board of directors, it was decided to purchase the adjoining property on which an option had been held for a year.
 Possession was taken August 1, 1922, and necessary renovation and repairs were immediately commenced.
 When school opened on September 6, the building ready for ready for use.
 It was dedicated on September 29, 1922, Mary Haven Thirkield, president of the Woman's Home Missionary Society, being the speaker and the dedicatory prayer offered by Rev. E. H. Joy, D. D., District Superintendent.
 It housed the library and all the vocational activities, manual training, cooking, sewing and the Business Department.
 A new acquisition was that of an infirmary for the use of students when ill.
-A legacy of Florence Caswell Pelton made to the Ilion auxiliary of th Woman's Home Missionary Society came to the school and formed the nucleus of Pelton Hospital, which solved the issue as to where and how to care for the school's sick.
+A legacy of Florence Caswell Pelton made to the Ilion auxiliary of the Woman's Home Missionary Society came to the school and formed the nucleus of Pelton Hospital, which solved the issue as to where and how to care for the school's sick.

 That year, extensive repairs were made on the school buildings to put them into good condition.
 The cottages at the rear were in need to paint.
 The alumni provided for the cost of decorating and furnishing the student parlor.
 A room in the basement was electric-lighted and furnished with six work benches and tools for the manual training work and the service of the public school manual training teacher was secured.
 The State Board of Education of New York and Pennsylvania gave credits for work done at Folts Institute, while Boston University allowed fifteen credits of work of the course.
 Folts needed a larger and more modern kindergarten room, a gymnasium, more room for the library of more than 4,000 volumes, and more room for the increasing student body.
 The local board of directors urged the purchase of property adjoining the institute, and offered at US$17,000.

-Closure (1927)
+Closure

-The school ended operations in 1927, or 1928.
+The school ended operations in 1927 or 1928.

 In 1943, the building was repurposed as the Folts Home for the Aged, and is currently the Foltsbrook Nursing & Rehabilitation Center.